calebmsword/cpp-notes/value category.md

 ## Summary

 In short:
- - lvalues are either
+ - lvalues are **ferelocatable** expressions, or just **locatable** expressions for short, which are
-   - **locatables**: expressions whose address is guaranteed to be made immediately available through the `&` operator
+   1) expressions whose addresses are be made available through the `&` operator,
-   - names of functions or static method member access
+   2) names of functions, which can only be given to `&` if they are not overloaded, or
+   3) static member function access, which can only be given to `&` if they are not overloaded.
+ - rvalues are **hidden expressions**:
- - rvalues are **latent**: their address is not immediately available; they cannot be provided to the `&` operator
+   - any expression that cannot be given to the `&` operator that is not an overloaded function name or static member function access.
- - changes to C++ from the C++11 and C++17 standards do not change these facts, and instead introduce two specific types of rvalues (prvalues and xvalues)
- - after C++11,
+ - C++11 introduced the concept of **identity**.
+An expression carries identity if:
+   1) its value is determined by computing a specific memory address (array subscript operations),
+   2) the expression is an unambiguous identifier for an object (casts to object reference type, function calls that return object reference type, and non-static non-enumerator non-function member access)
+   3) it is an lvalue.
-   - all rvalues are either an xvalue or prvalue,
+ - C++11 introduced the meaning of rvalue by introducing the **xvalue** and **prvalue**.
+All rvalues are either an xvalue or prvalue:
-   - xvalues are latent expressions with identity, and
+   - xvalues are hidden expressions with identity, and
-   - prvalues are latent expressions without identity.
+   - prvalues are hidden expressions without identity.
  - after C++17,
-   - prvalues are 1) immaterial representations of a result, or 2) latents of type void
+   - prvalues are 1) immaterial representations of a result, or 2) hidden expressions of type void
-   - xvalues are either 1) latent expressions with identity, or 2) materializations of immaterial prvalues.
+   - xvalues are either 1) hidden expressions with identity, or 2) materializations of immaterial prvalues.

-The terms **locatable**, **latent**, and **immaterial** are non-standard terminologies I invented for this write-up.
+The terms **(fere)locatable**, **hidden**, and **immaterial** are non-standard terminologies I invented for this write-up.
 Do not expect other developers to know what they mean.
 (But please feel free to spread their usage.)

 ## An aside on the xvalue terminology